codefresh-io/docs.codefresh.io/_docs/pipelines/steps.md

 These typed steps do not require a version number: `pending-approval`, `github-action`, `parallel`, and `services`.

-{{site.data.callout.callout_tip}}
-**TIP**
-If your pipeline includes typed steps without corresponding version numbers, Codefresh issues a warning as assigning the latest version can introduce breaking changes and fail the pipeline.
-{{site.data.callout.end}}

  `codefresh.yml`
 {% highlight yaml %}
 {% raw %}